 When Should You Consider Bariatric Surgery Instead of Ozempic?

 For some patients, Ozempic produces real but limited results and that is not a failure, it is information.
 If you have lost less than 5% of your body weight after 12 to 16 weeks at the therapeutic dose, clinical guidelines suggest revisiting your options with your physician.
+The first step is usually dose escalation.
+Many patients see renewed progress simply by moving from 0.5 mg to 1 mg, or from 1 mg to the 2 mg maximum, and some transition to Wegovy at 2.4 mg or Mounjaro for continued response.
+Surgery becomes the conversation when medication changes have been fully explored and results still do not match your health goals.

 Dr. Clayton Frenzel at BodEvolve has performed over 14,000 bariatric procedures across DFW clinics in Arlington, Richardson, Dallas and Texarkana.
 He’s triple board-certified, dual fellowship-trained, and operates within an ASMBS-accredited Center of Excellence which means independently verified surgical and safety standards, not just self-reported credentials.
-Patients who’ve hit a plateau on GLP-1 medications or who are calculating the long-term cost of an indefinite prescription versus a one-time procedure, consistently find that consultation valuable regardless of which direction they ultimately go.

 Frequently Asked Questions